DallanQ/sleeping_gods_3/Manual.md

 Keyword

-> The keyword is displayed at the bottom left of the card.
+> The Keyword is displayed at the bottom left of the card.

 Quest Card Number